The Ultimate Salkantay Trek to Machu Picchu Packing List

 Backpack

-We suggest a backpack with compression straps to reduce weight stress on your back, and side mesh pockets for quick access to your water bottle.
-The Osprey Talon is our recommended backpack.
+We recommend a backpack with compression straps and lumbar support to reduce the strain of the weight on your back, as well as mesh side pockets for quick access to your water bottle.

-Before starting your trek, you will receive a small canvas bag to store your clothes and other essential items.
-You can carry up to 7 kg of weight.
+Before starting your trek, you’ll receive a small duffel bag to pack your clothes and other essential items for the journey.
+You can carry up to 5 kg (11 lb) of weight.

 Clothing for Salkantay Trek